Giuseppe Dossetti: Religious life

-In the meantime, on 6 January 1956, he took religious vows after that, some months before, the Church authorities approved the monastic community of the "Piccola famiglia dell'Annunziata", founded by him and based on "silence, prayer, work, and poverty".
+In the meantime, on 6 January 1956, he took religious vows.
+Some months before, the Church authorities approved the monastic community of the Piccola famiglia dell'Annunziata (Little Family of the Annunciation), founded by him and based on "silence, prayer, work, and poverty".
 After three years, he was ordained a priest.

 During the 1960s, he contributed as a collaborator of Cardinal Lercaro, but since his presence was not welcome by some sectors of the ecclesiastical hierarchy, he chose to retire in silence.
 According to Cardinal Giacomo Biffi, Dossetti's personal role during the Second Vatican Council was of great importance, because he contributed to making the Council less conservative and traditional than what was originally planned.

 During the following years, his community expanded: from the first section near Bologna, in Terrasanta, to Giordania in Casaglia di Montesole.
 He reappeared in public in 1994, when he publicly expressed his worries for the proposed modifications of the Italian constitution.
-Dossetti died two years later, on 15 December 1996.
+Dossetti died two years later, on 15 December 1996, in Oliveto di Monteveglio.